ACLU Sues TSA Over Electronic Device Searches - Slashdot

 Re: (Score:2)

-Re:You don't have to give up sight of your propert (Score:4, Insightful)
+Re:You don't have to give up sight of your propert (Score:5, Insightful)

 Could we please stop calling police and other LEOs "Pigs"?